the quaking bog

 - what memories do you have with this plant?

-- how have the forces of oppressive systems (like capitalism and settler colonialism) tried to distort our connection and responsibility to land? what can we do about it?
+- how do our upbringings shape our sense our connection and responsibility to land? what can we do about it?

 - and more ✨